 Which Pet Sitting Certification Should I get?

 If you have decided that getting certified is right for you, the next thing you’ll need to decide is which certification to earn.
-For pet sitters and dog walkers, there are two main certification options — Pet Sitters International (PSI) and the National Association of Pet Sitters (NAPPS).
+For pet sitters and dog walkers, there are two main certification options — the National Association of Pet Sitters (NAPPS) and Pet Sitters International (PSI).
 If you also offer dog training, grooming, and professional kennel services, there are other certifications that you might want to look into pursuing.
 PSI and NAPPS mainly focus on dog walking and pet sitting.